 It is important to stress that all areas of school learning are interdependent upon a competent degree of literacy skills.
 The English curriculum is a balance of areas: speaking and listening, reading and viewing, and writing.
 Oral language is central to learning and the development of each personality.
 It is the chief means of verbal communication and provides a foundation upon which students learn to read and write.

 Writing enables students to explore various ways of expressing ideas and meaning.
-This leads to independence, imagination and critical thinkers.
+This leads to independence, imagination and critical thinking.
 Reading builds a student’s knowledge by taking in new information.
-Literature opens avenues of new understanding of people’s cultures and a better understanding of themselves.
+Literature opens avenues for a new understanding of people’s cultures and a better understanding of themselves.

 Our aim at Mazenod College is that all students have access and success in educational experiences that are challenging, purposeful and comprehensive, which results in them achieving something of value to themselves and others.